dmarx/bench-warmers/identity_grokking_dynamics.md

 CLIP/SD has learned a variety of biases associated with names. these include:

-* fairly good grasp of flexible identity attached to proper names - barack obama
+* fairly good grasp of flexible identity attached to certain proper names - barack obama
   * "flexible" wrt able to adequately generate images of person at variety of ages in variety of scenarios
 * strong bias towards a specific depiction of a proper name (identity overfit) - mona lisa
 * strong association of name parts to given identities (identity overfit) - winona (ryder)